ticup/CloudTypes-paper/README.md

 CloudTypes
 ----------

-In short, CloudTypes provide language level abstractions for synchronization of distributed variables (Integer, String, Array and Entities).
+In short, CloudTypes provide language level abstractions for synchronization of distributed variables (Integer, String and Sets).

 Somewhat more extensive, CloudTypes provide:

-1. **Distributed variables:** CInt, CString, Array and Entity.
+1. **Distributed variables:** CInt, CString and CSet.
-These variables can be used across different clients and server, even when the system in question is offline for days, months or years.
+These variables can be used across different clients and servers, even when the system in question is offline for days, months or years.

 2. **Eventual consistency** for those variables.
 All systems have their own revision of the state which they can use to locally update or query CloudTypes from.
 These states are synchronized using the *yield* (asynchronous) or *flush* (synchronous) operations.